toolness/security-adventure/README.md

 it contains a [Reflected Cross Site Scripting][reflected] vulnerability!

-Read about the vulnerability, and then try crafting a URL that, when visited, causes the user's browser to display an alert dialog that says "Gotcha!".
+Read about the vulnerability, and then try crafting a URL that, when visited, causes the user's browser to display an alert dialog that contains the user's session cookie (accessible through `document.cookie`).

-Then fix `app.js`.
+#### Stopping Cookie Theft

+Cookie theft is a particularly big danger because it allows attackers to do anything on a user's behalf, whenever they want.
+So first, mitigate the effects of XSS vulnerabilities by modifying `app.js` to issue [HttpOnly][] cookies.
+See the [cookie][] module documentation for information on how to do this.

+When you're done, run `bin/verify.js xss-cookie-theft` to verify that your solution works.

+#### Stopping XSS

+It's nice that the damage that can be done via the XSS attack is somewhat mitigated, but it's way better to prevent the attack entirely!
+This can be done by properly escaping the untrusted input coming in from the `msg` querystring argument.

+The [OWASP XSS Prevention Cheat Sheet][xss-cheat-sheet] is indispensable here.
+Check it out and use a reliable function like underscore's [_.escape][] to escape the `msg` argument before inserting it into your HTML.
+(Note that if you decide to use underscore, you'll want to install it first using `npm install underscore`.)

 When you're done, run `bin/verify.js reflected-xss` to verify that your solution works.

-#### Bonus Challenge!

-Before fixing `app.js`, try crafting a URL that sends the user's session cookie (contained in `document.cookie`) to a remote server.

-Then fix `app.js` to issue [HttpOnly][] cookies; see the [cookie][] module documentation for information on how to do this.
-You can manually verify that your solution works by trying your exploit in your browser.

 ### Hooray!